 Table of Contents

-Divorce Without Kids
+Divorce in AZ Without Kids

 The following is a chronological list of the case stages as they would usually occur in an Arizona divorce without children.
 Some of the case stages may or may not apply in your case, depending on the actions that you or your spouse take during the pendency of your divorce.
 These “case stages” are designed to provide a general overview of the divorce process in Arizona.
 As always, it is highly recommended that you call The Cantor Law Group immediately, so that we can provide a free initial office consultation to discuss your individual case.